evotekscreative/evooconnect2/README.md

 ### Acknowledgments
 - SMK Wikrama Bogor for providing the opportunity and guidance
-- EVO Technologies for project mentorship and resources
+- EKS for project mentorship and resources
 - The open-source community for the amazing tools and libraries

 ## License

-This project is proprietary and owned by **EVO Technologies**.
+This project is proprietary and owned by **EKS**.
 All rights reserved.

 ### Usage Rights
 - This software is developed for internal use and client projects